The National Underground Railroad Freedom Center in Cincinnati, Ohio is a museum worth visiting.

 You have several options for parking.
 There is some limited street parking near the museum.

-I would suggest using The Central Riverfront Parking Garage at the Banks (closest) or The Fountain Square Parking Garage (a few blocks).
+I suggest using The Central Riverfront Parking Garage at the Banks (closest) or The Fountain Square Parking Garage (a few blocks).

 Check out the National Underground Railroad Freedom Center on their website.